-Dipsy bought X tickets in a fair lottery with ten thousand tickets.
+Dipsy bought X tickets in a fair lottery with 10000 tickets.

 So Dipsy is going to win the lottery.

-If we replace X by a very small number, say, 10, then the argument is obviously very weak, since it is very unlikely that Dipsy can win by buying so few tickets.
-However, if we increase X to say 2000, then the inductive strength of the argument will of course increase.
-If X is 9999, then the argument is even stronger, since it is extremely likely now that Dipsy will win.
+If we replace X by a very small number, say, 5, then the argument is obviously not at all convincing, since it is most unlikely that Dipsy can win by buying so few tickets.
+If X is 6000, then the conclusion is more likely to be true then false, but the argument is still rather weak.
+But if X is 9999, then the argument is extremely strong, since it is now most likely that Dipsy will win.
 So you can see that inductive strength is not an all-or-nothing matter.

 However, new information can be added to an inductively strong argument to make it weak.
-Consider the lottery argument again, and suppose we add the new premise that Po has bought 9000 lottery tickets, and have given all of them to Dipsy.
-Obviously this new argument will is a lot stronger than the old one.
+Consider the second lottery argument again, and suppose we add the new premise that Dipsy bought 9999 lottery tickets, but gave all but one of them to Tinky-winky.
+Obviously this new argument will no longer be a strong argument.